autoaffection/www/README.md

 ```

 With that you will install all the requirements to minify your CSS;
-after that you only need to run:
+after that, you only need to run:

 ```
 # Generate everything and serve site